PyxelM/alucinara/content/materials/wood.md

 - Stores Alucinara energy

 ### Yellow
-Teal wood is commonly found in the 2nd, 1st, and -2nd realms.
+Teal wood is commonly found in the 2nd, 1st, and [-2nd Realm](locations/-2nd-realm.md)s.
 It's qualities are;
 - Soft
 - Flammable